Multi-Product Dynamic Pricing in High-Dimensions with Heterogeneous Price Sensitivity: Regret Analysis for M3P

-Our next theorem provides a lower bound on the $T$-regret of any pricing policy.
-The proof of Theorem~\ref{thm:M3P-2} is given in Section~\ref{proof:thm-M3P-2} and employs the notion of `uninformative prices', introduced by~\cite{broder2012dynamic}. \begin{thm}{\bf (Regret lower bound)} Consider the choice model~\eqref{probs}.
+Our next theorem provides a lower bound on the $T$-regret of any pricing policy. \begin{thm}{\bf (Regret lower bound)} Consider the choice model~\eqref{probs}.
 Then, the $T$-period regret of any pricing policy in this case is $\Omega(\sqrt{T})$. \end{thm}

 Theorem~\ref{thm:M3P-2} implies that M3P has optimal cumulative regret in $T$, up to logarithmic factor.